anonymized-dfs-data-InterNLP-wksp-ACL/dataset-generator/README.md

-# Accompanying codes with the SIGIR 2021 submission
+# Accompanying codes with the InterNLP 2021 submission

-These codes are being provided as supplementary material with the following paper submitted in SIGIR 2021 -
+These codes are being provided as supplementary material with the following paper submitted in InterNLP 2021 -

 `Dynamic Facet Selection by Maximizing Graded Relevance`